 Intellectual property rights are not addressed by the Nagoya Protocol and EU Regulation 511/2014.
 However, the relationship between genetic resources and intellectual property rights has been the subject of discussions in the World Trade Organization (WTO) and the World Intellectual Property Organization (WIPO) for a long time already.

-Patent rights may concern inventions involving biological materials.
+Patent rights may concern inventions involving genetic material.
 A recent amendment to the Dutch national patent act limits patent rights in such a way that third parties are allowed to conduct further research and breeding with protected materials, but not to commercially exploit any products stemming from such research and breeding.

 Plant varieties cannot be protected by patents but can be protected by plant breeders' rights instead.
 Plant breeders' rights allow for breeders' exemption; this means that third parties may freely use a protected variety for further research and breeding and may freely market a new product resulting from such breeding processes.